 Rationale

-In recent years, many growers across the nation have adopted soil conservation practices including reduced tillage and cover crops to address the resulting threats of soil erosion, rainfall runoff, and soil crusting.
-Reduced tillage also provides climate change resilience.
-The practices have helped to improve the sustainability of U.S. agriculture.
-However, these soil conservation practices have precluded the use of two standard disease controlling tools: 1) crop residue incorporation (i.e., sanitation) and 2) exclusion of alternate hosts.
+Due to climate change and unprecedented weather patterns in recent years, many growers across the nation have adopted soil conservation practices including reduced tillage and cover crops to address the resulting threats of soil erosion, rainfall runoff, and soil crusting.
+The practices have helped to improve the sustainability and climate change resilience of U.S. agriculture; however, these soil conservation practices have precluded the use of two standard disease controlling tools: 1) crop residue incorporation (i.e., sanitation) and 2) exclusion of alternate hosts.

 Historically, post-harvest crop residues were buried to decompose.
 With conservation tillage, these residues remain on the surface providing climate change resilience and soil health benefits.
 However, this also can increase pathogens for future infestations.
-Farmers need tools to predict when pathogens will threaten.
-Wind- or insect-dispersed pathogens require community efforts to control costs and minimize yield/quality loss.
-NPMTI is adapting recent advancements in human pathogen detection and modeling to agricultural systems.
+Farmers need tools to predict when pathogens will threaten their crop yield and quality.
+Wind- or insect-dispersed pathogens require community efforts to control costs and minimize damages.
+NPMTI represents an inclusive and diverse intersection of adapting recent advancements in human pathogen detection and modeling to agricultural systems.

 The Case for Advanced Modeling